-In 1880, the Texas Pacific Railroad began to lay tracks about the same time Southern Pacific began building from the east from El Paso.
+In 1880, the Texas Pacific Railroad began to lay tracks about the same time Southern Pacific began building to the east from El Paso.
 Both met in Sierra Blanca where a silver spike was driven similar to the one earlier in Utah.
-The railroad pushed a boxcar off here to be used for storage of supplies becoming the start of the town.
-Midland was originally named Midway because it was half way between El Paso and Fort Worth.
+The railroad pushed a boxcar off here to be used for the storage of supplies becoming the start of the town.
+Midland was originally named Midway because it was halfway between El Paso and Fort Worth.
 It was only discovered later that in the Panhandle of Texas a town by the same name was already established when Midway was changed to Midland.

-Midland County was organized in March 1885.
+Midland County was organized on March 1885.
 After Midland became the county seat, a new courthouse was built by 1886 and the city began to grow.
 By 1890 it had become one of the most important cattle shipping centers in the state and had an estimated population of 600.

 Extension programs of Texas AgriLife Extension Service are open to all people without regard to race, color, sex, disability, religion, age, or national origin.
 The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating.